IWGB v CAC: Facts

 In the High Court, Supperstone J held the CAC was not wrong.
 The cyclists appealed, arguing that their rights under the European Convention of Human Rights article 11 to freely organise and associate had been violated.

 Judgment

 Court of Appeal

 The Court of Appeal held that the CAC was not wrong, and declined to follow Uber v Aslam which it said did not involve ECHR article 11.
 Underhill LJ gave the leading judgment.
+Coulson LJ and Phillips LJ agreed.